gryumova/TableView.jl/README.md

 TableView is a Julia package for generating an html file with a table based on [AgGrid](https://www.ag-grid.com).
 You can set the configuration for filters and customize the display of column cells.

 ## Installation
-To install EasyCurl, simply use the Julia package manager:
+To install TableView, simply use the Julia package manager:
 ```
 ] add TableView
 ```